daizutabi/mkapi/docs/examples/google_style.md

 In this simple example, note that:

 * A GENERATOR prefix instead of a FUNCTION prefix.
-* The parameter `n` has no type annotation but you can specify it in the `Args` section directly.
+* The parameter `n` has no type annotation but you can specify it in the Parameters section directly.
 * Yields type is not *iterator of str* but *str*, because `gen()` is a generator.

 ## Class